-(1) Control Facilities Required

-- (a) A person may operate or use any article, machine, equipment or other contrivance for the reduction of animal matter unless all gases, vapors and gas-entrained effluents from such article, machine, equipment or other contrivance are: - (A) Incinerated at temperatures of not less than 1200°F for a period of not less than 0.3 seconds; or - (B) Processed in such a manner determined by LRAPA to be equally, or more, effective for the purpose of air pollution control than subparagraph (A).

-- (b) Any person incinerating or processing gases, vapors or gas-entrained effluents pursuant to this section must provide, properly install and maintain in calibration, in good working order and in operation, devices as specified by LRAPA, for indicating temperature, pressure or other operating conditions. - (c) For the purpose of this section, "reduction" is defined as any heated process, including rendering, cooking, drying, dehydrating, digesting, evaporating and protein concentrating. - (d) The provisions of this section do not apply to any article, machine, equipment, or other contrivance used exclusively for the processing of food for human consumption.

-(2) Monitoring of Reduction Facilities
+- (1) Applicability.
+Section 33-080 applies in all areas of Lane County which are within city limits or within two (2) miles of the boundaries of incorporated cities. - (2) Control Facilities Required - (a) A person may not operate or use any article, machine, equipment or other contrivance for the reduction of animal matter unless all gases, vapors and gasentrained effluents from such article, machine, equipment or other contrivance are: - (A) Incinerated at temperatures of not less than 1200° F for a period of not less than 0.3 seconds; or - (B) Processed in such a manner determined by LRAPA to be equally, or more, effective for the purpose of air pollution control than subparagraph (A). - (b) Any person incinerating or processing gases, vapors or gas-entrained effluents pursuant to this section must provide, properly install and maintain in calibration, in good working order and in operation, devices as specified by LRAPA, for indicating temperature, pressure or other operating conditions. - (c) For the purpose of this section, "reduction" is defined as any heated process, including rendering, cooking, drying, dehydrating, digesting, evaporating and protein concentrating. - (d) The provisions of this section do not apply to any article, machine, equipment, or other contrivance used exclusively for the processing of food for human consumption. - (3) Monitoring of Reduction Facilities - (a) When requested by LRAPA for the purpose of formulating plans in conjunction with industries who are or may be sources of air pollution, and to investigate sources of air pollution, monitoring data must be submitted for plant operational periods and must include: - (A) Continuous or at least hourly influent and effluent temperature readings on the condenser; - (B) Continuous or at least hourly temperature readings on the after-burner; - (C) Estimated weights of finished products processed in pounds per hour; - (D) Hours of operation per day; and - (E) A narrative description to accurately portray control practices, including the housekeeping measures employed.

-- (a) When requested by LRAPA for the purpose of formulating plans in conjunction with industries who are or may be sources of air pollution, and to investigate sources of air pollution, monitoring data must be submitted for plant operational periods and must include: - (A) Continuous or at least hourly influent and effluent temperature readings on the condenser; - (B) Continuous or at least hourly temperature readings on the after-burner; - (C) Estimated weights of finished products processed in pounds per hour; - (D) Hours of operation per day; and - (E) A narrative description to accurately portray control practices, including the housekeeping measures employed. - (b) Except as otherwise required under the Oregon Public Records Law, ORS 192.410 to 192.505, when requested by the plant manager any information relating to processing or production must be kept confidential by LRAPA and may not be disclosed or made available to competitors or their representatives in the rendering industry. - (c) Whenever a breakdown of operating facilities occurs or unusual loads or conditions are encountered that cause or may cause release of excessive and malodorous gases or vapors, LRAPA must be immediately notified. - (3) Housekeeping of Plant and Plant Area.
+- (b) Except as otherwise required under the Oregon Public Records Law, ORS 192.311 to 192.478, when requested by the plant manager any information relating to processing or production must be kept confidential by LRAPA and may not be disclosed or made available to competitors or their representatives in the rendering industry. - (c) Whenever a breakdown of operating facilities occurs or unusual loads or conditions are encountered that cause or may cause release of excessive and malodorous gases or vapors, LRAPA must be immediately notified. - (4) Housekeeping of Plant and Plant Area.
 The plant facilities and premises are to be kept clean and free of accumulated raw material, products, and waste materials.
-The methods used for housekeeping must include, but not be limited to: - (a) A washdown at least once each working day, of equipment, facilities and building interiors that come in contact with raw or partially processed material, with steam or hot water and detergent or equivalent additive;

-- (b) Storage of all solid wastes in covered containers, and daily disposal in an incinerator or fill, approved by LRAPA, or by contract with a company or municipal department providing such service; and - (c) Disposal of liquid and liquid-borne waste in a manner approved by LRAPA. - (4) Applicability.
-Section 33-080 shall apply in all areas of Lane County which are within city limits or within two miles of the boundaries of incorporated cities.
+The methods used for housekeeping must include, but not be limited to: - (a) A washdown at least once each working day, of equipment, facilities and building interiors that come in contact with raw or partially processed material, with steam or hot water and detergent or equivalent additive; - (b) Storage of all solid wastes in covered containers, and daily disposal in an incinerator or fill, approved by LRAPA, or by contract with a company or municipal department providing such service; and - (c) Disposal of liquid and liquid-borne waste in a manner approved by LRAPA.